 8. Stay healthy

-Keep your health at optimum levels by exercising, staying inside and eating healthy.
-A healthy body and mind can help you cope with anything happening around you.
+Keep your health optimum by exercising, staying inside, and eating healthy.
+A healthy body and mind can help you cope with anything around you.

-Keeping yourself healthy helps not only in your own finances but it helps by not overwhelming the health system.
+Keeping yourself healthy helps not only in your finances, but it helps by not overwhelming the health system.

 9. Make minimum payments on credit card debt